ibm-cloud-architecture/eda-tech-academy/docs/lab2/kstream.md

  KStream<String, String> aStream = builder.stream("items",Consumed.with(Serdes.String(), Serdes.String()));
 ```

 Then Kstream offers a lot of functions to process the records.
-Below is a quick summary of the methd you need
+Below is a quick summary of the methods you may need to use in the next exercises:

 | Method | What it does | Example |
 | --- | --- | --- |